General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Review of second-order relativistic dissipative hydrodynamics

-Second, there are terms of the form \(\propto \pi^{\lambda \langle \mu}{\sigma^{\nu \rangle}}_{\lambda}\) and \(\propto \Pi \sigma^{\mu \nu}\), appearing for instance in the equation for the shear-stress tensor that are also apparently missing in the \textbf{IS79} formulation.
+Second, there are terms of the type \(\propto \pi^{\lambda \langle \mu}{\sigma^{\nu \rangle}}_{\lambda}\) and \(\propto \Pi \sigma^{\mu \nu}\), appearing for instance in the equation for the shear-stress tensor that are also missing in the \textbf{IS79} formulation.
 The existence of these terms was first pointed out by \citet{Betz:2010cx}, which were subsequently included in the \textbf{DMNR12} formulation (see below).